-- 1) All the bytes in the Data-In Buffer returned by the Device Server Capabilities step (see 5.13.4.6) SECURITY PROTOCOL IN command; - 2) All the bytes in the Data-Out Buffer sent by the Key Exchange step SECURITY PROTOCOL OUT command (see 5.13.4.7.2) for which GOOD status was returned; - 3) All the bytes in the Data-In Buffer returned by the most recent Key Exchange step SECURITY PROTOCOL IN command (see 5.13.4.7.3) for which GOOD status was returned; - 4) All the bytes in the NONCE DATA field of the Nonce payload (see 7.7.3.5.7) that were sent in the Key Exchange step SECURITY PROTOCOL OUT command; and - 5) All the bytes produced by applying the PRF selected by the PRF IKEv2-SCSI cryptographic algorithm descriptor (see 7.7.3.6.3) in the IKEv2-SCSI Cryptographic Algorithms payload (see 7.7.3.5.13) to the following inputs:

-- 1) The SK pr secure key (see 5.13.4.4); and - 2) All the bytes in the IKEv2-SCSI payload-specific data part (see 7.7.3.5.1) of the Identification Device Server payload (see 7.7.3.5.4) received in the SECURITY PROTOCOL IN parameter data.
+- 1) All the bytes in the Data-In Buffer returned by the Device Server Capabilities step (see 5.13.4.6) SECURITY PROTOCOL IN command; - 2) All the bytes in the Data-In Buffer returned by the most recent Key Exchange step SECURITY PROTOCOL IN command (see 5.13.4.7.3) for which GOOD status was returned; - 3) All the bytes in the Nonce payload (see 7.7.3.5.7) that were sent in the Key Exchange step SECURITY PROTOCOL OUT command; and - 4) All the bytes produced by applying the PRF selected by the PRF IKEv2-SCSI cryptographic algorithm descriptor (see 7.7.3.6.3) in the IKEv2-SCSI SA Cryptographic Algorithms payload (see 7.7.3.5.13) to the following inputs: - 1) The SK_pr secure key (see 5.13.4.4); and - 2) All the bytes in the IKEv2-SCSI payload-specific data part (see 7.7.3.5.1) of the Identification Device Server payload (see 7.7.3.5.4) received in the SECURITY PROTOCOL IN parameter data.

-f the expected contents of the AUTHENTICATION DATA field do not match actual contents of the AUTHENTICATION DATA field, then application client should notify the device server that it is abandoning the IKEv2-SCSI CCS as described in 5.13.5.
+f the expected contents of the AUTHENTICATION DATA field do not match actual contents of the AUTHENTICATION DATA field, then application client should notify the device server that it is abandoning the IKEv2-SCSI CCS as described in 5.13.4.11.